harry-cheema07/Trade/README.md

 After doing the prediction, predicted value is coming out to be $222.611 whereas on Nov 1st the Close price was $222.91
 ![Predicted Price](Resources/Predicted_ActualPrice_VAR.png)

+####Getting Outliers for each segment

+Unsupervised > Outlier_Analysis.py calculates the outliers of each sector